CIJE-STEM/CIJE-WeatherHub/README.md

    git clone https://github.com/yourusername/weather-hub.git
 2. **Build a Weather Station**

-- Follow the provided documentation in the `/docs` folder to assemble your weather station.
+- Follow the provided documentation (`Weather Station Build.docx`) in the `/docs` folder to assemble your weather station.
 - This weather station utilizes the ESP32 to connect with an online database.
 However, other wireless technologies that use WiFi may be utilized but may require coding adjustments.
 Also GSM technologies (see `/examples` folder to or to the CIJE Weather Hub database.
 - Additionally, Bluetooth (like the HM-10) and the nRF24 can be used transmit data to local display or app instead of or in addition to uploading data to the online database.